Board Members & Patrons

 A Life Member of Broadbeach SLSC, South Coast Branch, SLSQ and SLSA, Mark received an OAM as part of the Governor-General’s Australia Day Honours List in 2013 and was inducted into the National Hall of Fame in 2015.
 A father of four, grandfather to five and a Property Manager for the State Government, you will still find Mark on patrol, training members and officiating at carnivals over the season.

-Michael White, Deputy Director
+Michael White, Deputy President

 Since joining his local surf club a little over 20 years ago, Michael has been involved at all levels of the Surf Life Saving movement.

 Michael is a former director and secretary of the Alexandra Headland Surf Life Saving Club and past member of the Surf Life Saving Queensland Judiciary.
 He has also acted as an independent director to a number of community association boards, including the Sunshine Coast Law Association and the Sunshine Coast Sports Federation.
 He is a past participant, facilitator and now mentor at Surf Life Saving Australia’s National Leadership College.Michael holds 90 lifesaving awards and has undertaken more than 1,200 voluntary patrol hours.
 He has also been a patrol captain for ten years and a rescue crewman for the Westpac Lifesaver Helicopter Rescue Service for six years.
 He was a contributor to the current edition of the SLSA training manual ‘Public Safety and Aquatic Rescue‘.

 In the Surf Sports arena, Michael has competed at the international level, has won 24 national medals, is a five-time Australian Open Male Champion Lifesaver, and is captain of the current Australian Open Patrol Competition champion team.
 Outside of surf life saving Michael is a barrister at the Sunshine Coast Barristers Chambers.

 Amanda Lawson, Director of Finance